Judithlourde/coffee-shop-sanity/README.md

-This is a online instant flavoured coffee shop prototype.
+This is a online instant flavoured coffee shop (prototype).
 Using sanity cms backend solution for the products data.